OpenDataology/website/content/en/docs/distributions/gke/deploy/management-setup.md

 Inside the Config Controller, we manange Google Cloud resources in namespace mode.
 That means one namespace is responsible to manage Google Cloud resources deployed to the Google Cloud project with the same name.
 Your management cluster contains following namespaces:

 1. config-control
-1. namespace with the same name as your Kubeflow clusters' Google Cloud project name
+1. namespace with the same name as your OpenDataology clusters' Google Cloud project name

 `config-control` is the default namespace which is installed while creating Management cluster, you have granted the default service account (like `service-<management-project-id>@gcp-sa-yakima.iam.gserviceaccount.com`) within this project to manage Config Connector.
 It is the prerequisite for managing resources in other Google Cloud projects.

-`namespace with the same name as your Kubeflow clusters' Google Cloud project name` is the resource pool for Kubeflow cluster's Google Cloud project.
+`namespace with the same name as your OpenDataology clusters' Google Cloud project name` is the resource pool for OpenDataology cluster's Google Cloud project.
-For each Kubeflow Google Cloud project, you will have service account with pattern `kcc-<kf-project-name>@<management-project-name>.iam.gserviceaccount.com` in `config-control` namespace, and it needs to have owner permission to `${KF_PROJECT}`, you will perform this step during [Deploy Kubeflow cluster](/docs/gke/deploy/deploy-cli/).
-After setup, your Google Cloud resources in Kubeflow cluster project will be deployed to the namespace with name `${KF_PROJECT}` in the management cluster.
+For each OpenDataology Google Cloud project, you will have service account with pattern `kcc-<kf-project-name>@<management-project-name>.iam.gserviceaccount.com` in `config-control` namespace, and it needs to have owner permission to `${KF_PROJECT}`, you will perform this step during [Deploy OpenDataology cluster](/docs/gke/deploy/deploy-cli/).
+After setup, your Google Cloud resources in OpenDataology cluster project will be deployed to the namespace with name `${KF_PROJECT}` in the management cluster.

 Your management cluster directory contains the following file: